-· · · · · · · · · · · · · · · · · · · Post Construction 6.2.4 Land Use Yes The LRGVSWTF developed an awareness program on land use via the land use workgroup of the ACWP.
+(All MS4s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in storm (Answer Yes or No and explain.)
+All BMPs in the SWMP are deemed appropriate, evaluated as cost effective, provide dissemination information to the MEP, and promote mitigation/minimization of discharged pollutants.
+Select highlights below.
+Post Construction 6.2.3 BMP Inspection and Maintenance Yes The LTSTF developed a model program to establish regular and routine inspections and maintenance procedures for structural post construction BMPs.
+The program included a Model Ordinance.
+The LTSTF will continue to develop this BMP, to incorporate the new rules.
+This BMP will assure post construction BMPs are in good working order, aesthetically pleasing, and repaired as soon as possible.
+This BMP is still under development and consideration.
+Post Construction 6.2.4 Land Use Yes The LTSTF developed an awareness program on land use via the land use workgroup of the ACWP.
 The MS4s will continue to access stormwater management measures of its existing land use policies and zoning requirements.
 The revised program will include long-term maintenance of post-construction stormwater control measures that may be included in the Model Ordinance or as a separate instrument.
 This BMP is still under development and consideration.
-Housekeeping 7.2.0 Assess Yes In progress/ongoing • · Housekeeping 7.2.1 O&M Yes This program incorporates existing routine MS4 O&M activities, hurricane preparedness activities, other activities and additional tasks needed for compliance.
-The program targets prevention and/or reduction of stormwater pollution from facilities such as landfills, airports, streets, roads, rights-of-way, alleys, highways, municipal parking lots, maintenance and storage yards, fleet or maintenance shops with outdoor storage areas, caliche, soil, and compost storage locations, recycling centers, disposal areas operated by the permittee, and waste transfer stations.
+Housekeeping 7.2.0 Assess Housekeeping programs Yes In progress/ongoing Housekeeping 7.2.1 O&M Yes This program incorporates existing routine MS4 O&M activities, hurricane preparedness activities, other activities and additional tasks needed for compliance.
+The program targets prevention and/or reduction of stormwater pollution from facilities such as landfills, airports, streets, roads, right-of-ways, alleys, highways, municipal parking lots, maintenance and storage yards, fleet or maintenance shops with outdoor storage areas, caliche, soil, and compost storage locations, recycling centers, disposal areas operated by the permittee, and waste transfer stations.
 The program regulates activities such as park and open space maintenance, fleet and building maintenance, street maintenance, new construction of municipal facilities, and stormwater system maintenance, as applicable.
-The program will be modified to include contractor oversight, inspections and recordkeeping.
+The program will be modified to include contractor oversight, inspections, and recordkeeping.
 Housekeeping 7.2.2 Street Sweeping Yes The MS4s improved their street sweeping programs by improving scheduling, purchasing new equipment, retrofitting existing equipment and moreover, continue to evaluate their respective street sweeping programs.
-Several MS4s do not have street sweeping programs (i.e. small MS4s, non-traditional MS4s), but these MS4s will continue to assess development of programs.
+Several MS4s do not have street sweeping programs (i.e., small MS4s, non-traditional MS4s), but these MS4s will continue to assess the development of programs.
 Housekeeping 7.2.3 Training Yes The employee training program's goal is to prevent or reduce pollutant runoff from municipal operations.
 The program uses videos, webinars, and similar tools to inform public employees of the impacts associated with illegal discharges and improper disposal of waste from municipal operations.
-Housekeeping 7.2.4 SOP Program Yes The LRGVSWTF developed a general standard operation procedure (SOP) manual for municipal operations.
-The program developed policy, SOPs, and awareness programs that will continue to be evaluated annually.
-The program will be expanded to include new pollution prevention measures to comply with the new permit and may include the following examples: (i) Replacing materials and chemicals with more environmentally benign materials or methods; (ii) Changing operations to minimize the exposure or mobilization of pollutants to prevent them from entering surface waters; and (iii) Placing barriers around or conducting runoff away from deicing chemical storage areas to prevent discharge into surface waters.